Luciee246/cart253/topics/mod-jam/planning.md

 Basic things to do:

-- Start screen: start and instructions button
 - Add a strike variable
 - Add sound for flies
 - Lose screen: try again button and fun facts about frogs

+- Start screen: start and instructions // DONE
 - Add a firefly // DONE
 - Fly moves in a small sine // DONE
 - Flies and fireflies speed up over time // DONE